Helping someone with aphasia communicate

 - Arrange furniture so it allows interaction.

-- Use personal items, mementoes, clocks, calendars, pictures and noticeboards to help them get a conversation going.
+- Use personal items, mementoes, clocks, calendars, pictures and noticeboards.
+These can help get a conversation going.

 Help them understand you